hashicorp/design-system/website/docs/whats-new/release-notes/partials/figma-library-components.md

 ### August 2nd, 2024

+`AppHeader` - Added a new navigation component to contain global and utility navigation elements.

+`AppSideNav` - Added a new component that shares features and functionality with the legacy `SideNav`.

+`Application Template` - Added a template component that provides a consistent starting point for the UI chrome.

+`SideNav` - **Deprecated** the legacy navigation component.
+It will be removed from the library once adoption of the `AppHeader` is complete.

+#### Breaking changes

-`ApplicationState` - multiple enhancements to the `ApplicationState` including:
+`ApplicationState` - multiple enhancements including:

-- Added support for a media slot, which when enabled, will be added above the title, allowing yielded illustrations to occupy that space.
+- Added support for a media slot above the title.
 - Added an `alignment` property which can be set at the root level to `left` or `center`.
-This adjusts the component’s text, footer actions, and media alignment.
-- The footer now supports up to three actions at once, modeled after the Button Set.
-Previously, the actions were justified (one all the way left and one all the way right).
-The three actions are now organized in accordance with our [Button Organization](/patterns/button-organization) pattern with `primary` and `secondary` grouped on the left, and `tertiary` on the right.
-Supported actions now include Dropdown, Button, and Standalone Link.
-Previously Standalone Link was the only supported option.
+- The footer now supports up to three actions at once.
+The actions are now organized in accordance with our [Button Organization](/patterns/button-organization) pattern.

-Notable visual changes in the `ApplicationState`:

-- The divider has been removed to modernize the component and align with our visual standards.
-- The title text has been reduced from Display 400 to Display 300 to better fit within the page hierarchy.
-- The icon and title have been changed from `foreground/faint` to `foreground/strong`.
-The body text has changed from `foreground/faint` to `foreground/primary`.
-These changes better align with our color standards established with other components.
+- Updated several visual styles including:
+  - Removing the divider
+  - Reducing the title from `Display/400/Bold` to `Display/300/Bold`
+  - Changing the icon and the title color from `Foreground/Faint` to `Foreground/Strong`
+  - Changing the body text color from `Foreground/Faint` to `Foreground/Primary`

 #### Breaking change

-The changes in the footer of the `ApplicationState` to support a Dropdown, Button, and Standalone Link results in a breaking change.
-To avoid overwriting in-progress design work, we recommend taking screenshots of legacy instances of the Application state prior to updating your library.

-`Enterprise Navigation` - multiple enhancements to navigation components including:

-- Added a new `AppHeader` component to contain global and utility navigation elements.
-- Added a new `AppSideNav` component which shares features and functionality with the legacy `SideNav`
-  - The legacy `SideNav` is marked as **deprecated** and will be removed from the library once adoption of the `AppHeader` is complete.
-- Add a new `Application Template` which provides a consistent starting point for the UI chrome with HDS navigation components (`AppHeader`, `AppSideNav`, and `AppFooter`).
+_Adding support for three actions within the `ApplicationState` results in a breaking change to the previous actions.
+Before updating the library, we recommend annotating the text and icon name (with a comment or otherwise) in files that are in progress or still being referenced by engineering._

 ### February 27th, 2024